Merzasphor/MWSE/docs/source/lua/type/tes3mobileCreature.rst

     Read-only.
 The reference that the mobile has collided with this frame.

 `combat`_ (`tes3statistic`_)
     Read-only.
 Direct access to the creature's combat statistic.
+This is a creature-specific generalization of skills, where this statistic is used in place of all combat skills.
+To get an individual skill value by skill ID, see the getSkillValue or getSkillStatistic methods.

 `combatSession`_ (`tes3combatSession`_)
     Read-only.
 Combat session data.
 This exists while the actor is in combat to provide memory for AI combat decisions.